goharbor/harbor/docs/installation_guide.md

   * email_ssl = false
   * email_insecure = false

 * **harbor_admin_password**: The administrator's initial password.
 This password only takes effect for the first time Harbor launches.
-After that, this setting is ignored and the administrator's password should be set in the UI. _Note that the default username/password are **admin/Harbor12345** ._
+After that, this setting is ignored and the administrator's password should be set in the Portal. _Note that the default username/password are **admin/Harbor12345** ._
 * **auth_mode**: The type of authentication that is used.
 By default, it is **db_auth**, i.e. the credentials are stored in a database.
 For LDAP authentication, set this to **ldap_auth**.